mixxorz/slippers/docs/docs/template-tags-filters.md

 :::tip Changed in Slippers 0.5.0

-Support for special characters in keyword arguments added.
+Added support for special characters in keyword arguments.

 :::